Tsuba, Japanese sword guard Jyuluck-Do Corp.

 Tsuchiya Yasuchika (1670 - 1744)

-His given name is Yagonin.
+His given name was Yagonin.
 Born in Tsurugaoka of Dewa Province (=Now Tsuruoka city of Yamagata Prefecture) as a son of Samurai of Shonai Domain.

 Studied metal-carving under Sato Yoshihisa.
 Later, he married with Yoshihisa's daughter, then, he threw away the Samurai rank and became a metal-carving craftsman.